bigskysoftware/htmx/www/content/attributes/hx-swap-oob.md

 title = "hx-swap-oob"
 +++

-The `hx-swap-oob` attribute allows you to specify that some content in a response should be swapped into the DOM somewhere other than the target, that is "Out of Band".
-This allows you to piggy back updates to other element updates on a response.
+The `hx-swap-oob` attribute allows you to mark an element to swap in from a response via an "out of band" swap.
+This allows you to piggy back updates to other elements during a response.

 Consider the following response HTML: